Ky Rodwell

-Ky Rodwell (born 21 June 1999) is an Australian professional rugby league footballer who plays as a and for Wakefield Trinity in the English Super League.
+Ky Rodwell (born 21 June 1999) is an Australian professional rugby league footballer who plays as a and for Wakefield Trinity in the Super League.

 Background

 A Bombala Blue Heelers junior, Rodwell was scouted by South Sydney in 2015 after a match where he played for the Group 16 junior rep team versus the junior Rabbitohs in Cooma, New South Wales.
 Rodwell played for Souths' Harold Matthews team, making his NYC debut later that year at the age of 17.
 Rodwell was selected for the Australian Schoolboys team in 2016.

 Playing career

 South Sydney Rabbitohs

 Rodwell played for the South Sydney Rabbitohs from 2018 until 2020.
 Rodwell featured for South Sydney's feeder NSW Cup team the North Sydney Bears before South Sydney brought back their own team into the NSW cup for the 2019 season.
 Rodwell played for the South Sydney club in Jersey Flegg and NSW Cup in 2019, also representing NSW Under 20's team starting at Prop.